cgustave/checkitbaby/README.md

 When all the testcases from a Playbook has run, a *Report* in a json format is delivered.
 The report is organized by testcases and include all checks results from the testcase.
 A general Pass/Fail covering all testcases is also included.

-Testrunner can be simply run as a script to run all or some testcases against the setup.
+Checkitbaby can be simply run as a script to run all or some testcases against the setup.
 It is possible to run the testcase in *Dry-Run* mode to only validate the scenario file syntax for staging.

-Testrunner focus is to run against FortiPoc setup, either from withing the PoC (from a testing lxc) or externaly to PoC (from user PC)
+Checkitbaby focus is to run against FortiPoc setup, either from withing the PoC (from a testing lxc) or externaly to PoC (from user PC)

 ## Installation